A Better Way to Focus: The Magic of Shared Energy

 Doing assignments with my peers, as far back as theater school, made the heavy weight of completing a task feel much lighter.
 I didn’t need reminders or deadlines – just that shared theatre kid energy with a dash of focus and softness.

-It really was my productivity fuel… Some of the best things I’ve ever drawn or written were done in those hallways.
+Some of the best things I’ve ever drawn or written were done in those hallways.

 It seems my body already knew what my brain hadn’t caught up to yet: being near someone else made the hard things easier for me to carry.
-I didn’t have to earn or explain anything… Just being with others was enough.
+I didn’t have to earn or explain anything.

-And no, I didn’t always finish what I started.
-But I wanted to.
+And no, I didn’t always finish what I started but I wanted to.
 And that was the shift that gave me the power and the drive to do more.

-Sometimes it’s just a quiet, study livestream… Steeping tea in the morning before settling deep into work; the energy calm, but focused.
-Other times, it’s LoFi Girl, looping endlessly.
-The soft tapping of keys.
-Rain in the background.
-The repetition of familiar house beats.
-She holds me in place and asks nothing from me.
+As I’ve gotten older, I’ve gotten more consistent with integrating co-working into my daily routines.
+Sometimes it’s just a study livestream, the energy calm, but focused.
+Other times, it’s LoFi Girl, looping endlessly with her soft tapping of keys and rainfall in the background, the repetition of familiar house beats.

 In other instances, it’s morning coffee chats with friends.
 And even then?
 There’s no pressure to speak.
 Cameras off or on – it doesn’t matter.
 We say hello.
-We sip our coffee Then we work.
-No explanations and we don’t answer to one another.
-We simply co-exist in a supportive space.
+We sip our coffee and then we get to the business of work.

 That kind of support is rare and hard to find.